-Tiles & sanitayware manufacturing units in Morbi have seen significant improvement in energy and productivity in the past few years due to increased levels of automation and technology development.
+Ceramic tiles manufacturing units in Himatnagar have seen significant improvement in energy and productivity in the past few years due to technological development and increased levels of automation.
 This has helped in improving product quality and operating conditions while reducing product losses, maintenance time, manpower requirement and energy consumption.
-Innovations like optimization of ball mill operation using PLC and VFD, VFD on spray dryer fan, etc., have helped immensely.
-The ceramic units have also implemented VFD in screw compressor, installed energy efficient compressors and LED lighting, all of which has led to a conservation of energy as well as improvement in operating conditions.
+Further opportunities for energy saving are in optimization of ball mill operation using PLC and VFD, installation of energy efficient compressors, pumps and fans, ceramic coating and insulation in kiln.

 2.4.
-Technology Status in Morbi Ceramic Cluster
+Technology Status in Ahmedabad (Himatnagar & Naroda) Ceramic Sector

-Most of the units in Morbi have expanded over time with upgradation of equipment and technologies, expansion and automation & process control.
-Many of the units have also adopted latest technologies in kiln firing and other important areas.
+Most of the units in Himatnagar have expanded over time with upgradation of equipment and technologies, expansion and automation and process control.
+A few of the units have also adopted latest technologies in kiln firing and other important areas.